ABOUT THE WORK

 Camouflage is animal rhetoric.

-The published image of Khalid Sheikh Mohammed upon his capture in 2003 went viral as visual shorthand for the enemy as all that was abject, hairy and debased.
-In the rhetoric of the War on Terror, the image was universal.
-I congratulated myself on being fluent in it, and had a conflicting animal urge at the same time- somebody ought to lick his fur down.
+The published image of Khalid Sheikh Mohammed upon his capture in 2003 went viral as visual shorthand for the enemy being all that was abject, hairy and debased.
+In the rhetoric of the War on Terror that image was esperanto, and the message was clear enough.
+Still, somehow, I had a conflicting animal urge that somebody ought to lick his fur down.
 And the brush is a tongue.

 Khalid Sheikh Mohammed chose flowing white robes and headdress.
 Slimmed down since 2003, he has a benevolent smile, a long beard and an opened Koran in his lap.